Genocs/genocs-k8s/documentation/02-INSTALL_MINIKUBE.md

-# How to Install Kubernetes on WSL2 using Minikube
+# How to Install Kubernetes using Minikube
-This guide will help you set up Kubernetes on your Windows machine using WSL2 and Minikube.
+This guide will help you set up Kubernetes cluster on your local machine using Minikube.
+Minikube is a tool that makes it easy to run Kubernetes locally.

 ## Prerequisites

-Please ensure you have wsl2 installed on your Windows machine.
-If you haven't done so, follow the instructions in the [Install WSL2](01-INSTALL_WSL2.md) guide.

-### Install Docker, Minikube, and Kubectl
+## Install Docker, Minikube, and Kubectl
 Update the package database and install prerequisites
 ```bash
 # Update the package database and install prerequisites